MartinYordanov374/SecureProgrammingProject/README.md

 Since the application is not hosted publicly anywhere, docker has been utilized to ensure cross-system comaptibility for the application.

+## Secure Programming Solutions

+OWASP TOP 10 has been used as a checklist throughout the entire project.

+Here are some secure programming solutions that I implemented:

+IP-Based rate limiters using `express-rate-limit` were implemented for all backend endpoints, preventing brute force and DoS attacks.

+The user passwords are stored as `bcrypt` hashes with a cost factor of 10.

+Input sanitization and validation is applied using `mongo-sanitize` to sanitize the incoming request body and regex is utilized to validate whether a password or username is valid before it is sent to the backend.

+Server-side sessions were utilized to manage user sessions, minimizing the risk of session hijacking, compared to client-stored sessions.
+The session cookies are `httpOnly` and `sameSite`, minimizing the risk of CSRF attacks and cookie stealing using JavaScript.

+CORS rules are were implemented to prevent possible CSRF attacks.

+## Vulnerability Assessment

+A vulnerability assessment was carried out, using the following tools:

+`Tenable Nessus` for automated vulnerability scanning

+`Trivy` for scanning the docker images used in the project

+`Snyk` for scanning for dependency vulnerabilities

+`Metasploit` for searching vulnerability records for project dependency vulnerabilities

+`npm audit` for scanning the package.json dependencies for vulnerabilities

+More detail about the vulnerability assessment can be found in the report.

+## Penetration Test
+A local-network, white-box penetration test was carried out, using the following tools:

+`nmap`
+`metasploit`
+`wireshark`
+`hashcat`
+`postman`

+The goal was to "Find and exploit vulnerabilities from the OWASP TOP 10 list with priority as well as any other vulnerability that may be discovered during the test." (this is from the report, you will find more details there)

+The vulnerabilities that were found and exploited(with one exception) were:

+**Unauthorized database access, leading to use account take over**

+**Data is transmitted over HTTP, leading to stolen user credentials**

+**NoSQL injection was found but I could not exploit that to gain access to sensitive information**

+The penetration test also focused on whether the following vulnerabilities are present in the application and none of them were found to be issues:

+`Brute force attacks`

+`XSS attacks`

+`Broken auth attacks`

+Note that all found vulnerabilities(with an available fix in case of dependency vulnerabilities) during the assessment and penetration testing stages were later remediated.

+Much more detail in regards to the whole process is found in the report.

 ## Running the application

 Make sure that you have docker and docker compose installed before running that command.
 Also make sure that the docker daemon is running before executing the command!